Passionatecricketer/ML-Problems/README.md

 #Sentiment Analysis

 --> Sentiment analysis of data provided by innoplexus company to predict the sentiment of data in test dataset by mention of the drug name using nlp

+#Loan Default

+--> Classification analysis to predict probability of a person defaulting the loan